mmbman/Katagiri/jewel-mirror-awareness.md

 Peace itself is originally free from any self-concept.
 It is just peace.
 So if you concentrate on peace alone, no matter for how long, you cannot achieve it.

-This is the meaning of the term datsuraku, dropping off.
+This is the meaning of the term *datsuraku*, dropping off.

 Bread itself is free from any concept of self.
 That’s why bread becomes butter.
 Very naturally.
 Butter itself is free from its concept of self.